The Utility Token

 Arthur Capital's utility token not only serves as a store of value, but also creates a sustainable source of passive income.
 This model reflects innovation in the cryptoactive sector, aiming to align investor interests with the growth of the ecosystem, while promoting transparency and convenience throughout the process.

 In this way, Arthur Capital presents its utility token not just as an investment instrument but also as a tool that integrates advanced blockchain technology to provide investors with a robust experience.
-To see other benefits that the token provides to investors, see the [potential-benefits](https://organization-name-1.gitbook.io/arthur-capital-whitepaper/utility-token/potential-benefits "mention") page, on Utility Token Section.
+To see other benefits that the token provides to investors, see the [Potential Benefits](/arthur-capital-whitepaper/utility-token/potential-benefits.md) page, on Utility Token Section.

-When investing in Arthur Capital's utility token, investors declare themselves aware of the financial risks linked to the investment, check in detail on the page [legal-disclaimer](https://organization-name-1.gitbook.io/arthur-capital-whitepaper/legal/legal-disclaimer "mention")on Legal Section.&#x20;
+When investing in Arthur Capital's utility token, investors declare themselves aware of the financial risks linked to the investment, check in detail on the page [Legal Disclaimer](/arthur-capital-whitepaper/legal/legal-disclaimer.md)on Legal Section.&#x20;

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://organization-name-1.gitbook.io/arthur-capital-whitepaper/project/the-utility-token.md?ask=<question>
+GET https://organization-name-1.gitbook.io/arthur-capital-whitepaper/project/the-utility-token.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.